Planning Your Next Vacation? Watch Out for These Common Travel Scams

-Unless you happen to live close by, it’s nearly impossible to verify the condition or even the existence of your vacation rental.
+Unless you live close by, it’s nearly impossible to verify the condition or even the existence of your vacation rental.
 Scammers take advantage of this reality by posting bogus vacation rental homes in online classified ads or forums.
 These ads are usually bursting with detail, describing the luxuries of the rental and an incredibly low price.
-In order to book your stay, you’re required to pay a large upfront deposit.
+To book your stay, you’re required to pay a large upfront deposit.

 Unfortunately, once you arrive at your destination and realize it was all a scam, the scammer and your money are nowhere to be found.